techidaily/site-win11-tips/source/_posts/unlocking-restricted-organizational-browser-settings-on-windows-machines.md

 ![delete chrome policy registry editor](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/delete-chrome-policy-registry-editor.jpg)
 7. For**Edge** , navigate to**\\Microsoft\\MicrosoftEdge** .
 In the right pane, check for any suspicious policies.
 If it exists, right-click on the policy and select**Delete** .

-8. Close Registry Editor and restart your computer to see if the message is removed.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PKZUYice-ws?si=L8iMa9T3h7TMSWdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XoC2TGp1PLY?si=iH9xs76NhWn4pP-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+8. Close Registry Editor and restart your computer to see if the message is removed.

 ## 3\.
 Remove All the Group Policies for the Users Using Command Prompt